Allard

 A. Not generally.
 We would prefer that the prize money be spent on continuing the recipient’s efforts to combat corruption.
 However, we recognize the numerous sacrifices often made in choosing a sometimes unpopular and often dangerous and less lucrative path, and therefore we will generally leave the use of funds to the recipient’s discretion.

 A. Generally, we prefer that nominees give their permission to be nominated to protect their privacy and security.
-However, the Allard Prize Committee will contact nominees before publishing any information about them, and therefore it is not absolutely necessary that a nominee be aware of their nomination.
+However, the Allard Prize Board will contact nominees before publishing any information about them, and therefore it is not absolutely necessary that a nominee be aware of their nomination.

 A. Once nominations are received they will enter a preliminary screening process by which nominations will be narrowed to a shortlist.
-In this process, the Allard Prize Committee reserves the right to seek further information from nominees, nominators and outside sources or to make such further inquiries it sees fit, and to decline to consider a nomination where the information available is, in the Committee’s opinion, insufficient.
+In this process, the Allard Prize Board reserves the right to seek further information from nominees, nominators and outside sources or to make such further inquiries it sees fit, and to decline to consider a nomination where the information available is, in the Board opinion, insufficient.
 Advice may be sought from the Allard Prize Advisory Board comprised of individuals with expertise or experience in promoting transparency, accountability and the Rule of Law, the qualities that define the Allard Prize for International Integrity.
 The shortlist will be determined on the basis of the Prize criteria.
 Once the shortlist has been created, further advice will be sought from the Advisory Board.
-The Allard Prize winner and any honourable mention recipients are chosen by the Allard Prize Selection Subcommittee.
-The Committee also reserves the right to determine that no Allard Prize will be granted in the absence of a suitable candidate.
+The Allard Prize winner and any honourable mention recipients are chosen by the Allard Prize Selection SubBoard.
+The Board also reserves the right to determine that no Allard Prize will be granted in the absence of a suitable candidate.

 A. The recipient will be expected to travel to Vancouver, Canada to receive the Prize.
 We will pay reasonable expenses associated with this travel.
-The recipient will also be expected to respond to a limited number of media requests and actively participate in the efforts of the Allard Prize Committee to promote the recipient’s work.
+The recipient will also be expected to respond to a limited number of media requests and actively participate in the efforts of the Allard Prize Board to promote the recipient’s work.

 A. There are no restrictions on who may submit a nominee for consideration.
-Nominations may come from anywhere including but not limited to members of the Allard Prize Committee, self nominations or a nomination from within an organization being nominated.
+Nominations may come from anywhere including but not limited to members of the Allard Prize Board, self nominations or a nomination from within an organization being nominated.

 A. No, the Prize will serve to recognize those combating corruption, regardless of age, nationality, background, race, ethnicity, gender, sexual orientation, occupation, or other personal characteristics.

 A. The Allard Prize nomination process is carried out in compliance with applicable laws on privacy of data collection, use and storage.
-Personal data is collected only for the purpose of the nomination, selection, and promotion process and will be disclosed only to members of the Allard Prize Committee, the Advisory Board, staff and publicity team.
+Personal data is collected only for the purpose of the nomination, selection, and promotion process and will be disclosed only to members of the Allard Prize Board, the Advisory Board, staff and publicity team.

 A. Information on all of the photographs can be viewed on the Galleries page.